nanoix9/2019Papers/dw/ass2/projectReport.md

 ## Dimensions

 Details of dimension tables can be referred to \cref{fig:overall}.
-Most dimensions are as simple as "ID+name", while the *Date* dimension is relatively complicated.
+Most dimensions are as simple as "ID"+"name", while the *Date* dimension is relatively complicated.
 First of all, unlike other dimensions, there is no existing ID for *Date*.
 In this project, a string in format of "YYYYMMDD" is chosen as the ID for *Date*, rather than an auto-incremental column.
 The advantage is such ID is more readable